adhoctraining/cybersecurity/Book/contents.md

 # Book 2 Fundamentals of Cybersecurity

-## Content
-What is Cybersecurity
+1.0 What is Cybersecurity

 Cybersecuerity is the techniques, process, designs and archectures used in securring devices, networks and data from unauthrized access.

-Types of Security
+1.1 Types of Security

-  Information Security
+1.11 Information Security

-  Operation Security
+1.12 Operation Security

-  Network Security
+1.13 Network Security

-    Threat model
+1.13.1 Threat model
-	- Intercept packets
+   * Intercept packets
-	- craft packets
+   * craft packets
-	- inject packets
+   * inject packets
-	Firewalls
+   * Firewalls
-	- packet filtering
+     * packet filtering
-	- stateful
+     * stateful
-	- proxy
+     * proxy

-  Business Continuity
+1.30 Business Continuity

-  Application Security
+1.40 Application Security

-  Cloud Security
+1.50- Cloud Security

-  Internet of Things Security
+1.60 Internet of Things Security

-  Mobile Security
+1.70 Mobile Security

-Information Assurance
+2.0 Information Assurance

-  CIA Triad
+2.1 CIA Triad

-    Confidentiality - access of data by an authorizaed user Integrity - assuures that information has not been tampered with.
+2.1.1 Confidentiality - access of data by an authorizaed user

+2.1.2 Integrity - assuures that information has not been tampered with.

-    Availability - insures that data is always availability Authorization
+2.1.3 Availability - insures that data is always availability

+2.1.4 Authorization

-    Authentication
+2.1.5 Authentication

-    Accounting
+2.1.6 Accounting

-  Vulnerability, threats and risk
+2.2 Vulnerability, threats and risk

-    Reason for vulnerabilites
+2.2.1 Reason for vulnerabilites

-      Complexity
+2.2.2 Complexity

-      Design flaws
+2.2.3Design flaws
       User data input
       Poor system configuration
       Unsecured connectivity